Long Term Care Insurance Tennessee Partnership Companies and Costs

-This study reveals the median cost for a private room in a nursing home was $82,125 per year.
-By 2038, this number is projected to be $148,327 per year.
+This study reveals the median cost for a private room in a Tennessee nursing home at $82,125 per year.
+By 2038, this cost is projected to be $148,327 per year.
 Requiring a few years of long term care services could wipe out the life savings of many families.

 Tennessee Long Term Care Costs – 2018 (annual)